Organic chemistry: Solid state properties

 Various specialized properties of molecular crystals and organic polymers with conjugated systems are of interest depending on applications, e.g. thermo-mechanical and electro-mechanical such as piezoelectricity, electrical conductivity (see conductive polymers and organic semiconductors), and electro-optical (e.g. non-linear optics) properties.
 For historical reasons, such properties are mainly the subjects of the areas of polymer science and materials science.

 Nomenclature

 The names of organic compounds are either systematic, following logically from a set of rules, or nonsystematic, following various traditions.
-Systematic nomenclature is stipulated by specifications from IUPAC.
+Systematic nomenclature is stipulated by specifications from IUPAC (International Union of Pure and Applied Chemistry).
 Systematic nomenclature starts with the name for a parent structure within the molecule of interest.
 This parent name is then modified by prefixes, suffixes, and numbers to unambiguously convey the structure.
 Given that millions of organic compounds are known, rigorous use of systematic names can be cumbersome.
 Thus, IUPAC recommendations are more closely followed for simple compounds, but not complex molecules.
 To use the systematic naming, one must know the structures and names of the parent structures.
 Parent structures include unsubstituted hydrocarbons, heterocycles, and mono functionalized derivatives thereof.